Financial Knowledge for Kids – At Every Age

 Activity: Take all the credit cards out of your wallet.
 Talk to your child about how you use your cards.
 This might also be a good time for some self-reflection if you end up having to show and tell a huge stack of cards!
 To kids, credit cards make buying whatever you want look easy.
 Explain to your child that every time you use a credit card, it’s like taking a mini loan from a bank.
 You should only use a credit card if you have the funds to pay off your bill every month.
 Credit card companies charge interest on any balance that you don’t pay each month and that’s how they make money.

 High School Milestones: Checking Accounts, Credit Scores, and Credit Cards (revisited)

-Credit Cards (revisited): If you think you have a responsible teenager on your hands, now is a good time to co-sign a card to help them build up their credit and gain an understanding of how credit cards work, especially under supervision.
-Although store credit cards have crazy high interest rates, it limits where your teen can spend, and you can keep a better eye on what they are buying.
+If you think you have a responsible teenager on your hands, now is a good time to co-sign a credit card.
+Help them build up their credit and gain an understanding of how credit cards work, especially under supervision.
+Although store credit cards have crazy high interest rates, it limits where your teen can spend.
+It will also help you keep a better eye on what they are buying.
 Before you help them apply for credit, show them how to get their free annual credit report from all three agencies.
 If they’ve never had credit but already have a file, something’s up and it needs to be disputed and corrected.